Be aware that some of these mechanics may be particularly advanced, and

 -

-This simply entails taking Crown of Death before reaching ultra
+This entails taking Crown of Death before reaching ultra

 Vaults spawn in a run, this means that only one at most can be